• Days

 Who is required to deduct TDS u/s 194J?

-As per Section 194J, section, any person (other than an individual or HUF who are not covered u\s 44AB in the preceding FY) who pays fees to resident for professional or technical services, will be required to deduct tax at source u/s 194J.
+As per Section 194J, section, any person (other than an individual or HUF who is not covered u\s 44AB in the preceding FY) who pays fees to residents for professional or technical services will be required to deduct tax at source u/s 194J.

 However, individuals or HUFs will be required to deduct TDS if they are liable to audit u/s 44AB (a) and (b).